2016 Croydon tram derailment

-A Rail Accident Investigation Branch investigation found that the driver of the tram had had a microsleep before the crash.
+A Rail Accident Investigation Branch investigation found that the driver of the tram had lost awareness before the crash, possibly as a result of microsleep.
+It also criticised the lack of signage in advance of the sudden change in speed limit.

 An inquest returned verdicts of accidental death on all seven victims.
 In March 2022, the Office of Rail and Road announced that it was to prosecute the driver of the tram, Tram Operations Limited and Transport for London over the accident.
+In June 2023, the driver was cleared after a trial at the Old Bailey.

 Accident

 The accident took place in the dark and during heavy rain at 06:07, on a sharp left curve approaching the points where the route from New Addington (on which the tram was operating) converges with the line from Beckenham Junction and Elmers End.
 The curve is located in a cutting, which comes almost immediately after the line emerges from a series of three tunnels on a 1 mi straight section of track after leaving Lloyd Park tram stop.
 It has been described as a "sharp bend", and has a 20 km/h speed restriction.

 The tram entered the curve at a speed of approximately 73 km/h and derailed, overturning on its right side and coming to a stand 25 m beyond the point of derailment, damaging the side of the tram and ejecting several passengers through broken windows.
 The tram involved was No. 2551, a Bombardier CR4000 constructed in 1998 by Bombardier Transportation, a two-section articulated unit with a maximum design speed of 80 km/h.

 The emergency services confirmed that 51 people were injured, and initially stated that five had died.
 The death toll later rose to seven.
 The victims, six men and a woman, were between 19 and 63 years old.
 Sixteen of the survivors were described as having serious or life-threatening injuries.
 The final casualty figures were seven dead and 62 injured, 19 seriously.
 One person was uninjured.

 It was the deadliest tram accident in the United Kingdom since an accident at Dover in 1917 killed eleven and injured 60, and the first in the United Kingdom in which passengers died since three people died in an accident in Glasgow in 1959.

 It is also the deadliest accident on any rail network in the UK since the 2001 Great Heck rail crash.